shuryanc/Pipewire-OpenRC-for-artix/README.md

 This is repo contains scripts for Artix to start pipewire, pipewire-pulse and wireplumber from openrc.
 This is just for my own user and I am not going to support it.
+But you are free to fork it to make it better.

 **Prerequisite**
 Pipewire